Who are Christian missionaries and what do they do?

 Whatever their support function, the primary job of a missionary is to draw people closer to Jesus.
 Missionaries may start by becoming familiar with the people and the culture.
 They then need to word the Gospel message so that the locals can understand their need for the saving work of Jesus' sacrifice.
 Once locals become believers, they must be discipled, trained, and even educated to become pastors in their community.
 In some cultures, this can happen in a few years, but in many, it takes several generations to see any change.

 Missionaries can go anywhere.
 Some, like Amy Carmichael, move to a new country and never look back.
 Others, like countless students, go for just a week.
-When we typically think of missionaries, we tend to imagine families going to Africa or brave souls heading to China.
+When we typically think of missionaries, we tend to imagine individuals or families going to Africa or heading to China or going to an unreached people group in a remote locale.
 But missionaries also move from the suburbs to the inner city.
 Or even work in ministries in their own hometown.
 With the development of the internet, it's possible to reach millions with the Gospel without leaving your house.

 Missionaries face danger, as well, since most places in the world are not welcoming to Christianity.
 Missionaries can get ignored in Denmark and killed in India.
 As Jesus told His disciples, "Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.
 Beware of men, for they will deliver you over to courts and flog you in their synagogues, and you will be dragged before governors and kings for my sake, to bear witness before them and the Gentiles" (Matthew 10:16-18).
 Paul testified to the truth of the hardships in Romans 8:36 when he quoted, "For your sake we are being killed all the day long; we are regarded as sheep to be slaughtered."